codefellows-portland-javascript-401d4/backend-quiz/QUIZ.md

 ## Rules

 * You must complete by on your own
-* Create your own repo
+* Fork this repo and submit as usual
 * You may use the following resources:
     * ExpressJS site
     * Mongoose site